sshaar/clef2020-factchecking-task5/README.md

 >11	0.4115 <br/>
 > ...

-Your result file **MUST contain scores for all lines** from the respective input file.
+Your result file **MUST contain scores for all lines** of the input file.
-Otherwise the scorer will not score this result file.
+Otherwise the scorer will return an error and no score will be computed.

 ## Format checkers